This post may contain affiliate links. See our affiliate disclaimer here.

 The maximum allowable vehicle height varies by state.
 Most states have a maximum allowable height between 13 feet 6 inches and 14 feet.
 With a cap at 15 feet, Alaska is the only state with a maximum height above 14 feet.
-For a full list of maximum allowable heights by state, see this chart created by RVIA.

 Since most RV travelers will cross state lines, it is not advisable to purchase an RV over 13 feet 6 inches.
 The federal government also recommends that bridges on public roads have a clearance of at least 14 feet.
 Even with the added height of the air conditioner, most RVs under 13 feet 6 inches will be able to clear standard height overpasses.

 Although, the recommended minimum bridge height is 14 feet there are several roads in America with lower clearances.
 There are a few different ways for RV owners to check for and avoid low clearance bridges and overpasses.

 - Buy an RV GPS: GPS navigation systems designed specifically for RVs and trucks can help drivers navigate around low clearance routes.
 The RV LIFE Pro GPS accounts for your RV’s size and weight when selecting a route and has warnings for low bridges.
 The RV LIFE Pro GPS is a smartphone app, so you don’t have to worry about updating the GPS software.

 - Use a Road Atlas: For drivers who prefer an old-fashioned approach, a paper road atlas is also a great route planning tool.
 The Rand McNally Deluxe Motor Carriers’ Road Atlas includes truck routes and low clearance locations.